VanOvermeire/dynamodb-helper/README.md

 This is the outer part of the DynamoDB helper.
 It primarily contains testing of the procedural macro, which you can find in the `dynamodb-helper` subdirectory.

-More information about usage of the macro [can be found in the readme of that directory](./dynamodb-helper/README.md)
+More information about usage of the macro [can be found in the readme of that directory](./dynamodb-helper/README.md).

+The `main.rs` of this outer package contains an example running against the real AWS environment.
+A unit test and integration tests contain more examples.

 ## Status